-What most SaaS enterprise businesses fail to realize is that both client onboarding, as well as implementation, are crucial for the success of their business.
-Usually, once the deal is closed and the customer has signed in the contract, most teams focus on getting the product deployed according to customer requirements, but that has proven to be a failing approach.
+What most SaaS enterprise businesses fail to realize is that both customer onboarding and implementation are crucial for the success of their business.
+Usually, once the deal is closed and the customer has signed the contract, most teams focus on deploying the product according to customer requirements, but that has proven to be a failing approach.

-Customers look for the right customer onboarding process before they actually start using your product and therefore, because of the rush to implement things (with all other implementation challenges), that customer usually churns, leaving a loss for your business.
+Customers look for the right customer onboarding process before they actually start using your product.
+Therefore, because of the rush to implement things (with all other implementation challenges), that customer usually churns, leaving a loss for your business.

 Let us understand both client onboarding and implementation and what are the major differences between them.